-Despite the aggressive timeline, the team set a high bar for the replacement solution, which would need to support automation of POA&M creation, DoDD 8570 and DoDD8140 Compliance Tracking, IAVA Tracking and Compliance, and Operational Tracking and Activities of NIST RMF, DIACAP DOD RMF.
-All before January 1 of the new year.
+Despite the aggressive timeline, the team set a high bar for the replacement solution, which would need to support automation of Plan of Action and Milestones (POA&M) creation, DoDD 8570 and DoDD8140 Compliance Tracking, IAVA Tracking and Compliance, and Operational Tracking and Activities of NIST RMF, DIACAP DOD RMF — all before January 1 of the new year.

-The GCSS team turned to Stave’s Cybersecurity Manager (CSM), powered by the cloud-based, secure, scalable ServiceNow® platform.
-CSM was engineered specifically for enterprises and large federal and public-sector organizations to integrate security operations, GRC an RMF into a single solution.
+The GCSS team turned to Stave’s Cybersecurity Manager, powered by the cloud-based, secure, scalable ServiceNow® platform.
+Cybersecurity Manager was engineered specifically for large federal organizations to integrate all Risk Management Framework (RMF) security operations into a single solution.
 CSM is fully integrated with CMDB, GRC, SecOps, Discovery and Continuous Monitoring Tools.

-The project was completed in just 4 weeks —including design, implementation, testing, and turn-up—in time to meet the GCSS teams’ deadline.
+The project was completed in just 4 weeks — from design to implementation, testing, and implementation — all before the desired deadline.
 An After Action Review (AAR) revealed that task and workflow automation would save 400 hours per operator per year, opening up ten weeks per year to address other tasks.
 The visibility for all cyber threat remediation activities was increased as well with CSM’s audit trail.

 - 400 Hours per Operator per Year Saved

 Automating tasks and workflows saved 400 hours per operator per year for GCSS, allowing them to focus on proactive threat identification.